Josh Lattanzi: 2005–2008: Albert Hammond, Jr.

 Lattanzi recorded on Albert Hammond Jr.'s 2006 and 2008 solo records, Yours to Keep and ¿Cómo Te Llama?, and toured extensively with Hammond's band.

 2008–Present: The Candles

 Lattanzi formed The Candles in 2008.
 The band has been described as a fusion of 70s rock and 90s alternative music.
 Lattanzi's debut album, Between the Sounds, received critical acclaim in Rolling Stone, Spin, and NME magazines, and the band has performed with Norah Jones and Jon Fishman, among others.
 The band supported Fountains of Wayne and The Lemonheads on tour in 2010 and has since appeared at such notable festivals as South by Southwest.

 2009: Tinted Windows

-Lattanzi joined Tinted Windows (band) as their touring guitar player in 2009.
+Lattanzi joined Tinted Windows as their touring guitar player in 2009.

 2012–Present: Norah Jones

 Lattanzi started performing with Norah Jones in support of her 2012 release Little Broken Hearts.
 He plays electric bass, upright bass and guitar in the band.
 He was a member of her touring band in 2016 and 2017 in support of her album Daybreaks.
 He also toured in support of her album 2019 release, Begin Again.
 He appears on her 2020 release Pick Me Up Off The Floor.